KenKundert/nestedtext/doc/basic_syntax.rst

 =======

 There are three types of strings: rest-of-line strings, multiline strings, and inline strings.
-Rest-of-line strings are simply all the remaining characters on the line, including any leading or trailing white space.
+Rest-of-line strings are simply all the characters on a line that follow a list tag (``-␣``) or dictionary tag (``:␣``), including any leading or trailing white space.
 They can contain any character other than a newline:

 .. code-block:: nestedtext